IBM/microservices-traffic-management-using-istio/README.md

 Once Istio is installed some of the key feature which it makes available include

-- Traffic management using Istio Pilot: Content and policy based load balancing and routing
+- Traffic management using [Istio Pilot](https://istio.io/docs/concepts/traffic-management/pilot.html): Content and policy based load balancing and routing
-- Access control using Istio Auth: Control access to the microservices based on traffic origination points and users
+- Access control using [Istio Auth](https://istio.io/docs/concepts/network-and-auth/auth.html): Control access to the microservices based on traffic origination points and users
-- Monitoring using Istio Mixer: In depth monitoring and logs data collection for microservices, as well as collecting request traces
+- Monitoring and reporting using [Istio Mixer](https://istio.io/docs/concepts/policy-and-control/mixer.html): In depth monitoring and logs data collection for microservices, as well as collecting request traces

 In the [first part](#part-a-deploy-sample-bookinfo-application-and-inject-istio-sidecars-to-enable-traffic-flow-management-access-policy-and-monitoring-data-aggregation-for-application) of this journey we show how can we can deploy the sample [BookInfo](https://istio.io/docs/samples/bookinfo.html) application and inject sidecars to get the Istio features mentioned above, and walk through them one by one.
 The BookInfo is a simple application that is composed of four microservices, written in different languages for each of its microservices namely Python, Java, Ruby, and Node.js.
 The application does not use a database, and stores everything in local filesystem.